The Good Mothers

 The Good Mothers is a 2023 British-Italian crime drama television mini-series directed by Julian Jarrold and Elisa Amoruso.
-Based on a true story and adapted from the eponymous novel by Alex Perry, the series depicts how three courageous women inside the notorious Calabrian 'Ndrangheta mafia worked with a female prosecutor to bring down the criminal empire.
+Based on a true story and adapted from the eponymous novel by Alex Perry, the series depicts how three women inside the 'Ndrangheta, a mafia-type organisation in Calabria, worked with a female prosecutor to fight the criminal network.

 The Good Mothers had its international premiere at 73rd Berlin International Film Festival in Berlinale Series on 21 February 2023, as first 2 episodes out of 6 were screened.
 It was released on April 5, 2023 internationally on Disney+ and on Hulu in the United States.